Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/filter-compare-mean.md

 ### Mode (Shortest or Longest)
 See [Mode (statitics) on Wikipedia](https://en.wikipedia.org/wiki/Mode_(statistics)).

-If there are concurrent mode values (multiple buckets containing the same amount of values), the selected mode variant allows you to select either the mode with the *smalles* values, or the one with the *largest* out of the available conflicting modes.
+If there are concurrent mode values (multiple buckets containing the same amount of values), the selected mode variant allows you to select either the mode with the *smallest* values, or the one with the *largest* out of the available conflicting modes.

+{% include img a='details/filter-ecosystem/filter-compare-mean-mode.png' %}

 ```cpp
 Absolute Mode Mean = 50 // [50, 50] is the largest bucket of equal values